ZacharyGodfrey/godot-game/ideas/creature-hunter.md

 ## Environment

-A low-poly park with grass, trees, and rocks.
-Light, happy feeling environment with birds chirping in the background.
+A low-poly park with grass, trees, rocks, and cliffs.
+A bright, happy feeling environment with birds chirping in the background.

 The overall feeling of the game should be that you are in control of the experience.
-You can keep your distance and play slowly and methodically and treat it like a puzzle to be solved, or you can rush in and fight up close like a frenzied zombie survival game where you're being chased down by the creatures.
+You can keep your distance and treat it like a puzzle to be slowly and methodically solved, or you can rush in and fight up close like a frenzied survival game where you're being chased down until the very end.

+## Actions and Controls

+- Look (mouse, stick)
+- Move (WASD, stick)
+- Jump (space, A)
+- Draw and store your weapon (F, B)
+- Switch weapons (C, Y)
+- Aim (right mouse, left trigger)
+- Shoot (left mouse, right trigger)
+- Reload (R, X)

-## Movement
+## Perspective and Speed

-You can run and jump, and you can store your weapons to switch to third-person view and run faster.
+- Most actions are performed from the (default) third-person wide perspective
+- Holding the aim button with the pistol drawn will pull the character to the bottom left corner in a third-person tight perspective
+- Holding the aim button with the rifle drawn will switch to a first-person scoped perspective

-- Third-person view and 100% movement speed when weapons are stored
+- Third-person wide view has 100% movement speed when weapons are stored
+- Third-person wide view has 85% movement speed when weapons are drawn
-- First-person view and 75% movement speed when a weapon is drawn
+- Third-person tight view (aiming pistol) has 75% movement speed when weapons are drawn
-- ADS view and 50% movement speed when aiming a weapon
+- First-person view (aiming rifle) has 50% movement speed when weapons are drawn

 ## Health